how-to-get-government-job

 Harnessing Your Experience

-Carving Out a Career Path
+Carving out a Career Path

 You cannot start a new job without understanding what roles and responsibilities a post has, and you cannot join a department if you are not fully aware of what functions a department performs.
 When you establish what departments have to offer, you can then establish which role is right for you.
-Narrowing down your choices and selections will make getting a new government job that little bit easier.
+Narrowing down your choices and selections will make getting a new government job much easier.

-Investing In Your Education
+Investing in Your Education

 Your knowledge and your education are important, and they will continue to be important throughout your job or career.
-Investing in your education is crucial, and when you get a new job, there is no better time to invest.
-For example, if you wish to make local or state policies as part of a new role, then you could look at studying for an Online Master of Public Policy and Leadership because this will give you the insight and knowledge you need to perform your duties.
+Investing in your education is crucial; when you get a new job, there is no better time to invest.
+For example, if you wish to make local or state policies as part of a new role, you could look at studying for an Online Master of Public Policy and Leadership because this will give you the insight and knowledge you need to perform your duties.
 Similarly, if you were looking at engaging and involving local communities within a new government job, then you could turn your attention to advancing your education in these areas.

-Embracing Learning and Development
+Learning and Development

 Professional development and continuous development will be important in your new job.
-Changes will happen within your role and within your department.
+Changes will happen within your role and your department.
 When you embrace learning and development, you signal your readiness to change, adapt and grow.
 If you are not prepared to embrace learning and development, then you may stunt your chances of career progression.

 Focus on Your Resume

 Resumes need to be one or two sides long, and they have to be laid out in an easy-to-read manner.
 If a resume is too long, or if it is too full of fluff and jargon, then it is likely to be overlooked.
 Finding the right balance and conveying your experience can take time and countless rewrites- but it is worth it, and it will be worth it.
-If you feel that you are getting deflated with your resume, and you feel that you are going around in circles, then why not reach out to a professional recruiter or resume writer.
+If you feel that you are getting deflated with your resume, and you feel that you are going around in circles, then why not reach out to a professional recruiter or resume writer?

 Networking